 Q: What are the benefits?

 A: This is a once-in-a-lifetime opportunity.
 It’s an opportunity to capture pristine cells that are easily accessible.
 These cells could prove to be an invaluable medical resource for your family in the future.
-The process of draining blood into a bag is much simpler and less painful than a bone marrow transplant.
+The process of draining blood into a bag is much simpler than a bone marrow harvest .
 Another benefit has to do with matching.
 If you’re going to use the cells clinically, specifically for transplant, having matching cells is important.
 The best place to find a match is within your family because of shared genes.
 Having a source in the bank that’s already been processed can be called upon right away for use.
-All the background testing has been done.

-Q: If my parents decided to donate or harvest my cord blood, would it be guaranteed those cells would be a match for me?
+Q: If my parents decided to bank my cord blood, would it be guaranteed those cells would be a match for me?
 What about matching for siblings?
 When would I want to use my siblings over my own?

 A: Yes, if it's my umbilical cord blood, it's going to match me.
 When it comes to siblings 25% of the time it's an exact match, about 50% of the time it's a partial match, and 25% of the time it's not going to match at all.
 If I have a genetic blood disorder, I’m not going to want to use my own stem cells.
 So, in certain situations, you’d want to use a sibling’s cord blood for a transplant over your own.

-Q: What factors might tie into a parent's decision to decide to bank cord blood?
+Q: What factors might tie into a parent's decision to decide to bank [KG1] cord blood?

 Q: Are you able to elaborate on what some of those risks are?

 A: In the transplant setting, there are nearly 80 different conditions where a transplant is a potential therapeutic option, including certain types of cancers.
 Other risks include hemoglobinopathies, immune deficiencies, and bone marrow failure syndromes.
-If such conditions happened in the family before, and if that's a risk for them going forward, that might motivate them to consider this.
+If they are aware that such conditions happened in the family before, and if that's a risk for them going forward, that might motivate them to consider this.

 Q: What else can cord blood help treat?